 7. An Editor at Heart

-The lesson in all of this is that Inkbot Editing is the editing business I always hoped I’d work for.
-I am motivated to help writers, marketers and copywriters create A+ content; be it for books, magazines, websites, press releases…you name it.
+The lesson in all of this is that Inkbot Editing is the company I always hoped I’d work for.
+I’m motivated to edit and write A+ content, be it for books, magazines, websites, press releases…you name it.

-I’m inspired by seeing writers succeed.
+I’m inspired by seeing fellow writers succeed.
 I will work my hardest for you.
-I will help you make your writing shine, shimmer and salsa.
+I will help you make your writing shine, shimmer, and salsa.
 And you’ll hire me to bring a sense of fun, hard work and, most importantly, great results into your projects.

 Image of Miriam Folline Leslie appears here courtesy of The National Women’s History Museum.
 All other images are from my personal collection.